TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

 .. include:: /Includes.rst.txt
+.. index:: Content elements; Backend preview
 .. _ConfigureCE-Preview:

 ====================================================
-Configure Custom Backend Preview for Content Element
+Configure custom backend preview for content element
 ====================================================

 To allow editors a smoother experience, all custom content elements and plugins should be configured with a corresponding backend